wbudic/LifeLog/Current Development Check List.md

 * Database backup tar ball 7zipped, upload and download button on config page.
   * You must have the password you logged in to unscramble the backup.
     * Alias -> pass -> backup password.
 Information required.
-* New Categories dropdown, grouping in ascending order and presenting in columns of five at a time.
-* New CNF Development.
-  * Migration is currently hard to maintain and data export and import is wrongly reliant to CVS.
-  * CVS imports/exports are to be made obsolete in the future.
-It is not safe.
-    * This will be savailable via command line.
 * &#10004; In config page Categories section to appear after system settings.
 As less likelly to be changed.
   * System Configuration section is to be sorted.
 As in future it is more likelly to grow.
 * &#10004; New system setting, $VIEW_ALL_LMT=1000.
 To limit view all records displayed on huge databases.